Lornwri/bmi-calculator/README.md

 # BMI Calculator

-Project for Lab 10 - Vite + Vue
+Project for Lab 10 - Vite + Vue - determine user's Body Mass Index using the provided calculator.

+*User may choose Imperial or Metric measurement systems*